Essential uses of biocidal products containing copper in Germany

-In Germany, biocidal products containing copper may be made available on the market and used for essential uses in product-type 11 (preservatives for liquids in cooling and processing systems) on basis of a general decree or after a approval procedure.
+In Germany, biocidal products containing copper may be made available on the market and used for essential uses in product-type 11 (preservatives for liquids in cooling and processing systems) on the basis of a general decree or after an approval procedure.

 By Commission Decision 2014/395/EU, Germany can approve copper for the prevention of biofouling of the water inlet/pumps and throughout the entire pipework and waterway system of offshore oil and gas platforms, and other marine and coastal installations, and for the prevention of biofouling of the water inlet/pumps and throughout the entire pipework and waterway system of a ship.

 The use for other biocidal applications in product-type 11 is not permitted in Germany.

 Information on the approval of biocidal products containing copper in other Member States that are also affected by the aforementioned Commission Decision can be obtained from the competent authority of the respective Member States.

 With the adoption of the general decree on 12 Dec 2014, the use of systems that release Cu2+ ions from elemental copper in situ as a preservative in fixed pipework and waterway systems is approved in Germany for the following areas of use: